 If you would like more information about upcoming training you can join our mailing list here http://eepurl.com/LNBuz

 Carol Barrett and Kerry Walker, from Down to Earth Forest School, met on a Forest School Leadership training course in 2015 delivered by Huathe.
 Huathe comprises Carol Middleton and Elizabeth Swift, English based Forest School trainers.

 Upon finishing their training with Huathe, Carol and Kerry felt fully prepared and supported to open their own Forest School in the ideal setting of Brigit’s Garden in Galway.

 They have spent the past two years offering weekly parent/toddler groups, after-school groups, weekend family forest days, and the ever-popular Introduction to Forest School Days.

 It was through these Introduction days that they both saw so much value in passing on nature connection tips to adults.
 By passing forest school onto adults, it meant that children would have more access and opportunity to explore and connect with nature.

 From these courses, they felt that they would like to explore the idea of bringing their training to the next level and become Forest School trainers.
 In Autumn 2017, they were offered the opportunity to travel to Suffolk, England to shadow Huathe on a forest school training course.
 They spent five days observing, participating and learning with a new group of trainees, and able to experience being in the group from a trainer perspective.

-Their training journey will continue in March 2018 when Huathe will deliver their third Forest School training in the West of Ireland.
+Their training journey will continue in 2019 when Huathe will deliver their fifth Forest School training in the West of Ireland.
 Carol and Kerry will again be given the opportunity to shadow and assist this training.
 Huathe and Down to Earth then plan to work together to bring quality forest school training to the West of Ireland through continued mentorship and support.
 For further information, contact